 You can choose to study either or both SQE 1 Prep and SQE 2 Prep at UWE Bristol.
 Successful completion of SQE 1 Prep leads to the UWE Bristol award of Postgraduate Certificate Solicitors Training Course (SQE 1 Prep).
 You can then choose to take the award at that point and have a break from your studies or to continue your studies at UWE Bristol to complete SQE 2 Prep.
-Successful completion of SQE 1 Prep and SQE 2 Prep leads to an award of Postgraduate Diploma Solicitors Training Course (SQE Prep).
+If you successfully complete SQE 1 Prep and SQE 2 Prep, you'll then be awarded a Postgraduate Diploma Solicitors Training Course (SQE Prep).

-If you're an international student, you'll be required to complete both stages of assessment (SQE 1 Prep and SQE 2 Prep) under the conditions of your visa.
-Therefore, you'll be unable to take a break between the two parts.
+If you're an international student, you'll be required to complete both stages of assessment (SQE 1 Prep and SQE 2 Prep) according to the conditions of your visa.
+Therefore, you'll be unable to take a break between the SQE 1 and 2.

 If you've completed and passed your SQE 1 Prep at another institution you can come to UWE Bristol to study the SQE 2 Prep.
 Recognition of your SQE 1 Prep and successful completion of SQE 2 Prep at UWE Bristol leads to the UWE Bristol award of Postgraduate Diploma Solicitors Training Course (SQE Prep).